 Grow Light Spectrums Best for Plants

-Grow lights do the same thing as sunlight by providing plants with different color spectrums to assist with photosynthesis.
+Grow lights do the same thing as sunlight by providing plants with different color spectrums to assist photosynthesis.

 There are three different types of grow lights available for plants.